Aloo Pakora: Crispy And Spicy Potato Pakora

 gram flour with spices and chopped coriander leaves

-Once you cut the spuds, wash and rinse them again, and then soak them in fresh water while you make the batter.
-This will help the potatoes to look golden without going grey due to oxidation.
+Once you cut the spuds, rinse them again, then soak them in fresh water while you make the batter.
+This will help the potatoes look golden without turning grey from oxidation.

 Put the gram flour, chapati flour (rice flour), all spices, and salt in a mixing bowl.
 Then, finely chop the coriander leaves and fresh chilies if using.
 Put them in the flour mix and stir well.